-At The Stryve Group we love webinars!
+We love webinars at Stryve.
 On average, we’ll listen in on 1-2 webinars per week.
-They are an excellent way to gain insight on the latest trends in an industry or sector.
-Furthermore, if you are researching a product or service, it is an excellent way to get to know the product/service before purchasing.
+They are an excellent way to gain insight into the latest trends in an industry or sector.
+Furthermore, if you are researching a product or service, it is an excellent way to get to know the product/service before purchasing it.

 Webinars are not all about sales pitches.
 Rather they are about educating your target consumer about a certain industry, emerging trends or anything else that ties into your product or service.
 Discussing your product or service is important as long as it ties into some value that will enhance their business and knowledge.

 Attendees will definitely want a copy of your webinar for future reference.
 Also, a large portion of those that have signed up but don’t attend, will want to listen to your webinar at a future time.
 Keep your brand top of mind and provide individuals with the opportunity to view your webinar at their own convenience.

 Keep it under 25 minutes.

 Understand that webinar attendees usually cannot allocate more than 30 minutes to your brand.
 They are busy too!
 The reason they are attending the presentation in the first place is because it’s quick and convenient.
 Keep your content direct and to the point, and your attendees will come back for more.